We use cookies on this site to enhance your experience.

 Search for academic programs, residence, tours and events and more.

 International students are an important part of the Laurier community, enriching our campuses and classrooms.
-Welcoming international students fosters global citizenship and intercultural understanding for all Laurier students.
+Welcoming international students fosters global citizenship and intercultural understanding for all Laurier students.To help ensure the success of our international undergraduate and graduate students, we offer comprehensive wrap-around supports to adjust to life and studies in Canada.

-Jump to information for:
+Jump to information related to:

 A provincial attestation letter (PAL) is a part of the study permit application required by the IRCC.
 This attestation provides proof that as an international student, you have been accounted for under the allocation.
 PALs are issued to students by the institution; this means that Laurier will issue PALs to students.